Philips CPAP Lawsuits

 In June 2022, unsealed court documents revealed that Philips knew about the problem for at least three years before the recall.
 An engineer said he received complaints about “disintegrating polyurethane” that made its way into the machine’s airways, Bloomberg reported.

 In the same month, Philips released an update on its PE-PUR foam testing.
 The company said that the levels of chemical gasses released by the foam weren’t expected to cause problems.
 It also continued to place blame on ozone cleaners, saying the foam in machines exposed to ozone cleaners was 14 time more likely to degrade.
 So far, the FDA hasn’t released any new guidance or confirmed Philips’ findings.

-Degraded sound abatement foam can cause a wide variety of health problems, and lawsuits claim Philips’ CPAP causes cancer and organ damage.
+Degraded sound abatement foam can cause a wide variety of health problems.
+Lawsuits claim Philips’ CPAP causes cancer and organ damage.

-Philips received reports of headaches, airway irritation, chest pressure, cough and sinus infection, but other potential health risks include “serious injury which can be life-threatening or cause permanent impairment.”
+Philips received reports of headaches, airway irritation, chest pressure, cough and sinus infection.
+Other potential health risks include “serious injury which can be life-threatening or cause permanent impairment.”